udaykumar0515/Modern-Recipe-Discovery/README.md

 - Secure API key handling
 - XSS protection through proper HTML escaping
 - CSRF protection considerations

+## 🌐 Deployment Options

+While this is a static website that works locally, you can also deploy it online:

+### GitHub Pages (Free)
+1. Push your code to GitHub
+2. Go to repository Settings → Pages
+3. Select "Deploy from a branch" → main branch
+4. Your site will be available at `https://yourusername.github.io/RecipeBook`

+### Other Hosting Options
+- **Netlify**: Drag and drop your project folder
+- **Vercel**: Connect your GitHub repository
+- **Firebase Hosting**: Use Firebase CLI
+- **Any static hosting service**

+> **Important**: Remember to set up your API key in the deployed version!

 ## 🚀 Future Enhancements